gcgbarbosa/cidacs-rl-v1/README.md

 After cloning this repository follow the steps:

-1. Enter the repo folder and create a folder called assets.
+1. Enter the repo folder and create a folder called `assets`.

 ```
 git clone https://github.com/gcgbarbosa/cidacs-rl-v1.git